z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The divide function is implemented by first obtaining the inverse of the divisor, and then passing this result to the multiply instruction, so the intrinsic function is actually finding the inverse.

-The Newton-Raphson method is used for finding the inverse, using full 32-bit multiplies for accuracy.
+The Newton-Raphson method is used for finding the inverse, using full 32-bit expanded mantissa multiplies and adds for accuracy.

 ### Derived Floating Point Functions